 An unassociated non-AP STA shall set the Poll Required subfield in the Sensing element to 1 in any Measurement Setup Query frame that it transmits.

-+ condition (if it intends to be polled)
+If the Sensing element is included in the Probe Request frame, a non-AP STA shall set the Poll Required subfield in the Sensing element to 1 if it intends to be polled in TB sensing measurement exchanges. (#1448, #1690)

 To TGbf editor: The following changes are made to 0447r3 and please include them in the latest 11bf spec.